j5bot/proton-pack-wiring/README.md

 # proton-pack-wiring
-Diagrams and how-tos for wiring up your proton packs power and audio
+Diagrams and how-tos for wiring up your proton pack's power and audio

 ## [12V Power Assembly](12V%20Power%20Assembly.md)